devn/travis-ci.github.com/blog/_posts/2013-03-18-introducing-addons.md

 put them in your repository as plaintext.
 Read more about this in the [addons docs][addons].

+This is available on both Pro and Org VMs starting today.
+Go try it out!

 [sauce-labs]: https://saucelabs.com
 [sauce-browsers]: https://saucelabs.com/docs/browsers
 [open-sauce]: https://saucelabs.com/signup/plan/OSS